 Sarcoma is cancer that develops in the tissues that support and connect parts of the body.
 These include bone, fat, muscle, and soft tissue.
 Cancer begins when healthy cells change and grow out of control.
 They form a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant.
 This means that it can spread to other parts of the body, called metastasis.
-A benign tumor means the tumor will not spread.
+A benign tumor means the tumor is unlikely to spread.

 Osteosarcoma is a cancer of the bone that destroys tissue and weakens the bone.
 It develops from immature bone cells that normally form new bone tissue.